4rcstick/4RCADE_5TICK/README.md

 - **No Installation Required** — No installer, no setup wizard.
 Unzip to your MAME folder and run.
 - **Fullscreen Toggle** — Jump in and out of fullscreen mode with one hotkey (`F11`).
 - **Mouse Toggle** — Lock in games that require mouse support with a hotkey (`Ctrl+M`), automatically updating MAME settings on launch and close.
+- **Theme Builder** — Customize the look of the launcher to your specific needs at any time.
+Save, load, and share themes as simple files.

 <img width="1328" height="641" alt="github03" src="https://github.com/user-attachments/assets/a3ab8a79-6e06-4ef7-831d-49569787ff9c" />
 <br><br>